bueler/stokes-ice-tutorial/README.md

 ### stages

 To do this tutorial, read `slides.pdf` and follow the stages.
 Each stage is self-contained, with increasing sophistication.
-In `stage1/` and `stage2/`, mesh-generation and Stokes solution are separated, but later stages combine these actions into a single program.  `stage3/` shows extruded meshes, `stage4/` shows robust numerics and better diagnostics, and `stage5/` is a 3D ice sheet with a bumpy bed.
+In `stage1/` and `stage2/`, mesh-generation and Stokes solution are separated, but later stages combine these actions into a single program.
+Then `stage3/` shows extruded meshes, `stage4/` shows robust numerics and better diagnostics, and `stage5/` is a 3D ice sheet with a bumpy bed.
 All stages allow parallel runs.

 ### prerequisites

 These Python programs use the [Firedrake](https://www.firedrakeproject.org/) library, which calls [PETSc](https://petsc.org/) to solve the equations.
 See the [Firedrake install directions](https://www.firedrakeproject.org/download.html) to install both libraries.
-Note that each time you run Firedrake you will need to activate the Python venv: `source firedrake/bin/activate`.
+Note that each time you start Firedrake you will need to activate the Python venv: `source firedrake/bin/activate`.
 For `stage1/` and `stage2/` you will need [Gmsh](https://gmsh.info/) to generate the meshes.
-For all stages, [Paraview](https://www.paraview.org/) is needed for visualizing the results.
+For all stages, [Paraview](https://www.paraview.org/) will visualize the results.